FinisMartin1/AnotherAdvantureGame/README.md

 -Day and Night Cycle
 -View Distance for ai to engage player

-Currently Working On
+Currently Working On:
 -Camera System
 -Creating Beginning Area
 -A way to have npc navigate through all of the maps that the player is not on.

-Main Features Coming Soon
+Main Features Coming Soon:
 -Weather/Season System
 -Economy System
 -Quest System
 -Law System
 Controls

-Non-Battle Controls
+Non-Battle Controls:
 W- Move Up
 A- Move Left
 S- Move Down